rodrigols89/studies/modules/math-codes/modules/statistics-and-probability/descriptive-statistics.md

 ![img](images/frequency-table-13.png)

-Yes, we have two marginal frequencies on the sides and total frequency.
+Yes, we have *two marginal frequencies* on the sides and *total frequency*.

 **NOTE:**
 You can also see this representation like a matrix: